 Reactive and Proactive Hazard Identification and Risk Assessment

-Aviation safety managers are tasked to ensure that the safety risks encountered at their airline or airport are controlled to as low as reasonably practicable (ALARP).
+Aviation safety managers are tasked to ensure that the safety risks encountered at their operations are controlled to as low as reasonably practicable (ALARP).

 Modern aviation safety risk management includes: